Tyrone Taylor Player Props: Brewers vs. Giants

 - Taylor hit .233 with 21 doubles, three triples, 17 home runs and 22 walks.

+- Including the 120 games he logged a plate appearance in last season, he hit a long ball in 16 of them (13.3%), leaving the yard in 4.2% of his trips to the plate.

-- Taylor picked up an RBI in 34 of 120 games last season, with multiple RBIs in 11 of them.
-He drove in three or more runs in six games.
+- Taylor drove in a run in 34 games last season out of 120 (28.3%), including multiple RBIs in 9.2% of those games (11 times) and three or more RBIs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.